Sveeden/tinybasic/README.md

-# TinyBASIC for Raspberry Pi Pico 2
+# OBI-88 BASIC for Raspberry Pi Pico 2

-A complete TinyBASIC interpreter for the Raspberry Pi Pico 2 (RP2350) with filesystem support.
+A complete BASIC interpreter for the Raspberry Pi Pico 2 (RP2350) with filesystem support.
+OBI-88 stands for Optimized BASIC Interpreter for embedded systems.

 ## Features